2004, when our residential service for children commenced,

 - Monitoring on an on-going basis the quality of our service, making adjustments as needed.

 - Maintaining a good quality rating from the two annual unannounced inspections by Ofsted.

-Each year, Ofsted carry out a minimum of one full inspection and one
+Each year, Ofsted carries out a minimum two unannounced inspections (of one full inspection and one

 of the children's home, a check of compliance with the regulations and